sud0n1m/iamnotaprogrammer.com/_posts/2012-07-15-Dont-give-away-your-product-for-free.md

 ---
 **…unless you plan to keep it free forever.**

-[The Cost of Free Doughnuts](http://www.npr.org/blogs/money/2012/07/13/156737801/the-cost-of-free-doughnuts-70-years-of-regret), a story on NPR shows what happens when you make something free -- paid.
+[The Cost of Free Doughnuts](http://www.npr.org/blogs/money/2012/07/13/156737801/the-cost-of-free-doughnuts-70-years-of-regret), a story on NPR shows what happens when you make something paid that was once free.
 During WWII, the Red Cross, which used to give away free coffee and doughnuts started charging servicemen for doughnuts at the behest of the US Government.

 **Veterans still remember this 70 years later!**